semanticdata/obsidian-statbar/README.md

 ## ✨ Features

--   Displays a live word count in the status bar, updating in real-time as you type
+-   Displays a live word count in the status bar
 -   Shows character count alongside word count, including an option to display character count without spaces
 -   Automatically updates as you type, ensuring you always have the latest counts
 -   Ignores Markdown syntax when counting words, providing accurate results for your content
--   Works with any Markdown file in your vault, making it versatile for all your notes
+-   Customizable labels allowing you to personalize your status bar
--   Displays character count without spaces in a tooltip on hover for quick reference
+-   Toggleable components, giving you control over what information is shown:
--   Customizable labels for word and character count, allowing you to personalize your status bar
+    -   Word count
--   Toggleable display of word and character count, giving you control over what information is shown
+    -   Character count
--   New feature: Estimated read time calculation based on your word count, displayed in the status bar
+    -   Estimated read time
--   New feature: Customizable read time label and position, allowing you to choose how it appears alongside your counts
+    -   Last saved time

 ## 📦 Installation (_NOT AVAILABLE IN THE COMMUNITY PLUGINS YET!_)